Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Repetition code

 Syndrome-extraction circuits can be used for different experimental tasks; two common diagnostic tools are the memory and stability experiments (cf. Sec.~\ref{sec:decoding}).
 Notably, the two experiments can be interpreted as spacetime duals of each other \cite{gidneyStability2022, liPerturbative2025}.
 As we explain in this section, this is clearly seen using their spacetime spin diagrams.
 The structure of these diagrams gives insight to the differences (or lack thereof) between memory and stability experimental thresholds.

-We focus on the case where two-qubit $ZZ$ measurements are the elementary building blocks.
+We use two-qubit $ZZ$ measurements as the elementary building blocks.
 Taking into account that each qubit may undergo only one measurement at a time, the circuit takes on a brickwork spatiotemporal layout, shown in Fig.~\ref{fig:memstab}.
-(This already describes a circuit-level model in systems with native pairwise measurements~\cite{grans-samuelssonImproved2024, grans-samuelssonFaulttolerant2025}.)
+This already describes a circuit-level model in systems with native pairwise measurements~\cite{grans-samuelssonImproved2024, grans-samuelssonFaulttolerant2025}, and otherwise presents a phenomenological representation of a measurement circuit.

 \paragraph{Memory experiments.}

 Figure~\ref{fig:rep_memory} shows a memory experiment circuit.
 It begins and ends with single-qubit $Z$ resets and measurements, respectively, creating partial detector cells along the temporal boundaries that prevent undetected timelike errors from spanning the duration of the experiment, cf. Sec.~\ref{sec:decoding}.
 Spacelike strings of errors that are gauge equivalent to a logical $\bar X$ do not trigger the detectors along the spatial boundaries; these contribute towards logical equivalence classes $\bar XC_\textsf{s}\mathcal G$ that result in decoding failures.
 We construct the spin diagram by tiling components from Fig.~\ref{fig:spins}.
 The bulk of $H_X$ is a random bond Ising model (RBIM) on a rotated square lattice: